 We believe that log transformations and censoring both have wide applicability in modelling human perception in visualization.
 Indeed, log transformations have been identified as both widely applicable and sorely underused in many areas, including human and biological models [7], despite the fairly approachable interpretation of them in our and others’ opinions [7].

 We believe that censored regression is broadly applicable in this space as well.
 Our use of censoring allowed us to account for artifacts of the experimental design, such as the chance threshold, that doubtless occur in other studies of perception.
-These models also provide a principled way to learn something — but not too much — about conditions that have large numbers of observations that cross such thresholds.
+These models also provide a principled way to learn something — but not too much — about conditions that have large numbers of observations that cross such thresholds (conditions that had to be excluded from Harrison et al.).
 We see this in the large amounts of uncertainty in the model’s estimates for conditions near chance — censoring accounts for this in a principled way.
-Had we conducted the analysis without censoring (but still included those conditions), the estimates of those parameters would have had much less uncertainty associated with them, giving false precision.
+Had we conducted the analysis without censoring (but still included those conditions), the estimates of those parameters would have had less uncertainty associated with them, giving false precision.
 As we saw, censoring also reduces bias in estimation for conditions with only some observations crossing the threshold.